emilebosch/takeout/Readme.md

 It aims to stay close to to existing tools leveraging cap, chef, knife so and cat.

+It's BETA now, please be careful running production, if you really want to.
+Maybe test it first on local vagrant instances :O

 ### Features

 - Installs RBENV